lunardellodev/lunardellodev/README.md

 🏛️ **Academic Partnership:** My degree is officially integrated with the Oracle Academy, where I expand my corporate knowledge.

 💾 **Background:** Technical Specialist in Systems Development from ETEC Parque Belém.
-Intern at CET (Companhia de Engenharia de Tráfego).
+Intern at Companhia de Engenharia de Tráfego (CET).

-📊 **Data & Business Intelligence:** Solid interest in data visualization, acting in the creation and troubleshooting of dynamic dashboards with Power BI and SQL.
+📊 **Data & Business Intelligence:** Interest in data visualization and developing/troubleshooting dynamic dashboards in Power BI and SQL.

 ---